probably-not/artifix/README.md

 - `TERRAFORM_BACKEND_S3_REGION`: The region for the S3 Bucket where the terraform state will be stored.
 - `TERRAFORM_BACKEND_S3_BUCKET`: The name of the S3 Bucket where the terraform state will be stored.
 This should be a separate bucket from the actual Hex Registry bucket - we don't want to expose the Terraform state on CloudFront accidentally.
 - `TERRAFORM_BACKEND_S3_KEY`: The key in the above mentioned S3 Bucket where the terraform state will be placed.

+#### Optional Configurations

+You may want to set the following GitHub Actions Secrets:
+- `HEX_REGISTRY_NAME`: This needs to be set to the name of your registry.
+By default, it is set to "artifix", however, this could potentially clash with other registries with the same name... so you can set it to a new name based on whatever you'd like!

 ### Configuring the Auth Keys